fruktorum/yaga/README.md

 # YAGA - Yet Another Genetic Algorithm

-YAGA is a genetic multilayer algorithm supporting different classes between layers.
+YAGA is a genetic multilayer algorithm supporting different layers types.

 * Engine has no dependencies instead of stdlib (only specific operations use it, see the documentation about each)
 * YAGA has been made to support different classes for inputs, outputs and layers (like difference between convolutional and fully connected layers in CNNs)